1640lab/wuijs-lib/README.md

 language.load("en", ["main"]);
 ```

+> [!IMPORTANT]
-> The language file must be in the path `Languages/main-en.js` or `Languages/main-en.json` depending on the mode used
+> The language file must be in the path `./Languages/main-en.js` or `./Languages/main-en.json` depending on the mode used.